O1ahmad/ansible-role-systemd/README.md

 SUBSYSTEM=="pci", ATTRS{vendor}=="0x12d2", ATTRS{class}=="0x030000", TAG+="systemd", ENV{SYSTEMD_WANTS}="nvidia-fallback.service"

-# will result in the automatic generation of a nvidia-fallback.device file
+# Will result in the automatic generation of a nvidia-fallback.device file with appropriate [Unit] and [Install] sections set
 ```

 **[Target]**